FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: FOCUS Heuristic

-This appendix details \textsc{FOCUS}, our probabilistic attention heuristic used as a running cost for disentanglement.
+In this section we detail \textsc{FOCUS}, our probabilistic attention heuristic used as a running cost for disentanglement.
 We emphasize three practical design choices: (i) encoding spatial proximity before measuring divergence, (ii) aggregating attention maps prior to scoring, and (iii) omitting an explicit collapse regularizer.

 \paragraph{Spatially aware divergence.} We promote separation of subjects by maximizing a Jensen--Shannon divergence (JSD) defined over attention distributions.
 A na\"ive computation on flattened maps discards locality, allowing distant activations to interact as if adjacent.
-To preserve spatial structure, we (i) reshape token-embedding maps to the target aspect ratio, (ii) apply a light 2D Gaussian smoothing, and only then (iii) flatten for scoring.
-This encodes proximity and mitigates grid-like artifacts during optimization.
+To preserve spatial structure, we (i) reshape token-embedding maps to the target aspect ratio (height adn width of the resulting image), (ii) apply a simple 2D Gaussian smoothing (symmetric kernel of size 3), and only then (iii) flatten for scoring.
+This encodes proximity into the flattened attention tensor and mitigates grid-like artifacts during optimization.

-\paragraph{Block selection and aggregation.} Modern T2I backbones follow Diffusion Transformer designs \citep{peebles_scalable_2023}.
+\paragraph{Block selection and aggregation.} Modern T2I backbones follow Diffusion Transformer designs \cite{peebles_scalable_2023}.
 Rather than computing scores \emph{per block} and averaging their scores which can result in conflicting update directions, we first aggregate attention and then score.
 Concretely, we average cross-attention maps over all blocks that process text and image tokens \emph{separately}, producing a single map per token and a consistent optimization direction.
 Blocks that jointly process text and image tokens are excluded from this aggregation for compatibility.

 \paragraph{No explicit collapse regularizer.} We experimented with an entropy-based regularizer aimed at discouraging overly concentrated (collapsed) attention.
 Let $H(\vp) = -\sum_i \vp_i \log \vp_i$ denote the Shannon Entropy and $\widehat{H}(\vp)=H(\vp)/\log d \in[0,1]$ its normalized version, where $d$ is the number of spatial locations.
 For each subject we form its mixture distribution $\vm_\vs$ and added